hatebase/Hatebase-API-Docs/current/v4-4/overview.md

 - Search sightings by city or community.
 Hatebase tracks data across 13,000+ individual communities.
 - Search sightings by radial distance from latitude /longitude, which is helpful if you're searching somewhere other than one of our 13,000+ communities.
-- "Type" attribute returned with sightings: this will always be "recipient", "overhead" or "used"
+- "Type" attribute added to [/get_sightings](get_sightings.md) resultset: this will always be "recipient", "overhead" or "used"
-- "Source" attribute returned with sightings, indicating where the sighting originated
+- "Source" attribute added to [/get_sightings](get_sightings.md) resultset, indicating where the sighting originated
+- "Broadest possible search" parameter added to [/analyze](analyze.md) endpoint
 - New [API error code](https://hatebase.org/api_error_codes) specifically for invalid locations

 ## Endpoints